Getting involved in PHARMAC's decision-making

-- Major work projects, such as our hospital medical devices national contracting work.
+- major projects, such as our hospital medical devices national contracting work.

 Who do we consult with?

-We seek the views of all people who may have an interest in the proposal or who may be affected by it to obtain feedback on our proposed approach.
+We seek the views of all people who may have an interest in what we are proposing or who may be affected.
+We welcome all the views we receive, whether from:

 How you can get involved